deivyka/oop4200_vhdl_0509/Notes_W03__D4.md

 #### 4. How would you change the function table and design file if you wanted to change the relative priority of the clear and load inputs?

+The use of a Case-statement will remove priority.